VergaraC/Fruit-Map/README.md

 # Fruit-Map

 App that locates fruitfull trees in your region
-Made for Andrid using Android Studio
+Made for Android using Android Studio
 Made as a final Project for a Agile Development at Insper for Rafael Ferrão

 Made by:

   André Rocco;
   Antonio Fuziy;
-  Arthur Carvalhoe;
+  Arthur Carvalho;
   Guilherme Lunetta;
   Victor Vergara